Sanitize request for cross site scripting during runtime

 If the enabled flag is false, this middleware won’t be loaded during server startup.

-sanitizeBody and sanitizeHeader control if body and header need to be sanitized or both.
-In most of the cases, sanitizing body makes sense and sanitizing header is not necessary.
+sanitizeBody and sanitizeHeader control if the body and/or the header need to be sanitized.
+In most of the cases, sanitizing the body makes sense and sanitizing the header is not necessary.

-This handler should only be used when you are collecting user input from Web/Mobile UI and later on, use the input data to generate web pages.
-For example, a forum or blog application.
+This handler should only be used when you are collecting user input from Web/Mobile UI and later on, using the input data to generate web pages, for example, a forum or blog application.

-For services that user input will never be used to construct web pages, don’t use this handler.
+For services where user input will never be used to construct web pages, don’t use this handler.